The Council of Insurance Agents & Brokers and LexisNexis Form Partnership to Build Insurance Exchange

 New Insurance Exchange to Automate Insurance Intermediary/Insurer Distribution Workflow and Enable Access to Key Market Information and Analytics for Better Decision Making

-October 12, 2009 — Washington, DC - The Council of Insurance Agents & Brokers (The Council), representing the leading commercial insurance brokers and agents in the United States and abroad, and LexisNexis, a leading global provider of content-enabled workflow solutions, today announced the creation of an insurance exchange directed at improving the efficiency and transparency of the independent agent-based distribution system.
+October 12, 2009 — Washington, DC, October 12, 2009 - The Council of Insurance Agents & Brokers (The Council), representing the leading commercial insurance brokers and agents in the United States and abroad, and LexisNexis, a leading global provider of content-enabled workflow solutions, today announced the creation of an insurance exchange directed at improving the efficiency and transparency of the independent agent-based distribution system.
 The new exchange will combine both technology and information at each of the key workflow steps of the insurance transaction process to reduce redundant work and costs, as well as to enable agents and brokers to offer clients a broader choice of insurance products.
 This development is the result of a partnership formed through The Council with the agent/broker community and LexisNexis to ensure all types and sizes of industry participants can utilize the exchange.

 LexisNexis® Risk Solutions worked with The Council to develop the plan for the new Web-based system that enables agents and brokers to submit insurance applications in a one-step, real-time process.
 The new exchange solution also allows brokers to see insurance product availability, pricing, and coverage differences from multiple insurance carriers, enabling them to place business that best matches client needs.
 Prior to this new exchange, intermediaries had to separately interface with the computer systems of insurance companies, causing a significant amount of redundant work.
 The exchange will also provide a single-entry gateway to wholesalers to broaden and provide more efficient access to additional markets.